 Polyol – sugar replacers such as sorbitol and xylitol

 High FODMAP foods

 These are some of the more common foods to avoid on a low FODMAP diet;

-Fructans - nectarines, watermelon, white peaches, artichokes, asparagus, beetroot, brussels sprouts, cabbage, fennel, garlic, leeks, onions, peas, wheat, barley, rye (gluten containing grains), chickpeas, lentils, pistachios and finally legumes, which are known as GOS and aren't absorbed by anyone (you know what too many baked beans can do to you!).
+Fructans – nectarines, watermelon, white peaches, artichokes, asparagus, beetroot, brussels sprouts, cabbage, fennel, garlic, leeks, onions, peas, wheat, barley, rye (gluten-containing grains), chickpeas, lentils, pistachios and finally legumes, which are known as GPS and aren’t absorbed by anyone (you know what too many baked beans can do to you!).

-Lactose - milk (cow’s, sheep’s or goat’s milk/skim, low or full fat), custard, ice cream, milk powder, evaporated or condensed milk and yoghurts.
+Lactose – milk (cow’s, sheep’s or goat’s milk/skim, low or full fat), custard, ice cream, milk powder, evaporated or condensed milk and yogurts.

 Fructose – apples, cherries, mangoes, nashi pears, watermelon, sugar snap peas, honey, sweeteners (corn syrup, fructose, fruit juice concentrate).